Making the complete OpenAIRE citation graph easily accessible through compact data representation: Supplementary information

 \section{Supplementary information}

-\paragraph{Example of reduction of a relation (citation/edge)} Our dump has the benefit of only focusing on citations, thus we do not need to indicate the type of citation.
-We only retain the information of the source ID and target ID.
+\paragraph{Example of reduction of a relation (citation/edge)} Our dump has the benefit of focusing solely on citations, and thus we do not need to indicate the citation type.
+We only retain the source and target IDs.
 These IDs are also optimized to take up as little space as possible.
 The following is an example of how an edge is represented in the OpenAIRE JSON dump:

 An edge in our dump is simply:

 \paragraph{Estimates of OpenAIRE JSON files uncompressed} Table \ref{tab:estimate} shows a rough estimate of the full uncompressed size of the OpenAIRE dump.
 The dump would require several orders of magnitude more RAM than most consumer computers.